1854books/VCRM/README.md

 <details>
 <summary>

-Excerpt From *The Complete Works of the Swami Vivekananda, Volume 1*:What is Religion?
+Excerpt From *The Complete Works of the Swami Vivekananda, Volume 1*: What is Religion?
 By Swami Vivekananda[^40]

 </summary>